Intelligent transport technology for smart cities

-The Australian Integrated Multimodal EcoSystem (AIMES) is being established to test highly integrated transport technology and its ability to deliver safer, cleaner and more sustainable urban transport outcomes.
-It is a world-first living laboratory of smart transport technologies and will be based in the streets of Melbourne.
+Australian Integrated Multimodal EcoSystem (AIMES) is a world-first living laboratory based in the streets of Melbourne.
+AIMES is being established to test highly integrated transport technology and its ability to deliver safer, cleaner and more sustainable urban transport outcomes.

 A productive transport system is essential to the liveability of cities and for industries to remain competitive in the global marketplace.
 With current transport infrastructure under stress, the AIMES street-based ecosystem provides a unique platform for collaborative trials of technology that connect the movement of people and goods with transport infrastructure options.